Up to 60% off sofas & mattresses — limited‑time deals.

 What Is a Chaise Sectional Sofa?

-If you’ve ever bought a “comfortable” sectional that turned your living room into an obstacle course, or you keep wishing you had one spot where you can put your legs up without dragging an ottoman around, a chaise sectional is usually the missing piece.
-This article explains what a chaise sectional is, how to choose the right orientation, how to measure so it actually fits, and which comfort specs matter most.
-Reading path: quick definition, common pitfalls, then a practical sizing-and-comfort checklist.
+If a “comfortable” sectional has ever turned your living room into an obstacle course, or you want one seat where you can stretch out without dragging an ottoman around, a chaise sectional is usually the missing piece.
+This guide covers what it is, how to choose the right orientation, how to measure so it actually fits, and which comfort specs matter most.
+Start with the quick definition, then move through the main mistakes and the sizing-and-comfort checklist.

-Chaise Sectional Sofa: Quick Definition and Buying Takeaways
+Chaise Sectional Sofa: Quick Definition and Key Buying Takeaways

-• A chaise sectional is a sectional sofa that includes an extended lounge seat so one person can stretch out with full leg support, while others sit normally.
+• A chaise sectional is a sectional sofa with one extended lounge seat, so one person can stretch out while the rest of the sofa still works like standard seating.

-• The purchase succeeds or fails on two numbers: the chaise’s total depth into the room and whether your walkways still feel natural.
+• The two measurements that matter most are the chaise’s full depth into the room and whether your main walkway still feels easy to use.

 Mistake Why it backfires Better approach